mweiden/goodnight-moon/README.md

 To see what Goodnight Moon looks like, see it [hosted on my website](https://mweiden.github.io/goodnight-moon/).
 Do not use this public version for sensitive documents.

-This text has an 9th grade reading level.
+This text has a 9th grade reading level.